konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createHelmChartsKustomize.md

 INFO[0000] Plan can be found at [/home/user/m2k.plan].
 ```

-3. Look at the generated plan-file in YAML format.
+3. Look at the generated plan file in YAML format.

 ```console
 $ ls